 - 2 garlic cloves, finely minced

-- 1 1/2 teaspoons fresh rosemary, finely chopped
+- 1 1/2 to 2 teaspoons fresh rosemary, finely chopped

 Horseradish Cream Sauce